poa00/Stikked/README.md

-Stikked is an Open-Source PHP Pastebin, with the aim of keeping a simple and easy to use user interface.
+Stiqued is an Open-Source PHP Pastebin, with the aim of keeping a simple and easy to use user interface.

-Stikked allows you to easily share code with anyone you wish.
-Based on the [original Stikked](http://code.google.com/p/stikked/) with lots of bugfixes and improvements.
+Stiqued allows you to easily share code with anyone you wish.
+Based on the [original Stikked](http://code.google.com/p/stikked/) and it's fork, [Stikked](https://github.com/claudehohl/Stikked).

 Here are some features: